Events

 Non-Profit Partners

-After reserving a small amount of seed capital to continue the race next year, all proceeds from will be divided equally between the organizations below that have been selected by our student leadership board.
+After reserving a small amount of seed capital to continue the race next year, all proceeds from will be divided equally between the non-profit partners selected by our student leadership board.
+Our goal is to raise as much money for these organizations as possible.
 Please encourage your friends and family to register - we highly encourage virtual registrations for those who can't attend but still support our mission.
 Additional donations can be made on our Donate page.

 Land Acknowledgement